Free Shipping at $40✈️ | Free Gift at $60

 What is special about prebiotic dietary fibers is that they can make it to the colon.
 This is important because other food items get broken up by gastric acids, and enzymes and/or are absorbed into the upper area of the digestive tract.

 After prebiotics survive this long gauntlet to the colon, they accomplish their helpful job.
-A research paper on "Health Effects and Sources of Prebiotic Dietary Fiber described it well "[Prebiotics] are "fermented by the intestinal microbiota and selectively stimulate the growth and/or activity of intestinal bacteria potentially associated with health and well-being."
+A research paper on "Health Effects and Sources of Prebiotic Dietary Fiber" described it well "[Prebiotics] are fermented by the intestinal microbiota and selectively stimulate the growth and/or activity of intestinal bacteria potentially associated with health and well-being."
 Prebiotics are food for the healthy bacteria in your health.

 To recap to be considered a prebiotic: